Guidance

 Oxford Hand Book of Clinical Specialities.

-is clinical - it is held less frequently than used to be in
+Part 2 is clinical – it is held less frequently than used to be in recent past.

 Required Time: around 2- 3 months